 The larger screen and more rounded edges are much nicer to look at and offer more functionality, and it also adds in some extra features too that are designed for those who are a little more vulnerable or suffer certain health conditions.
+When it was released, the Apple Watch 4 was one of (if not the) best smartwatch around.

 Apple Watch 4 price and release date